 Then an unpleasant incident on holiday in France allows Jim to briefly take control of his destiny.
-Reluctantly - though not very - he becomes a middle class mugger who only (well, mostly) attacks “deserving” targets so he can continue to purchase the Camembert he loves.
-Though mostly, of course, to avoid moving to Muswell Hill.
+Reluctantly - though not very, TBH - he becomes a middle class mugger who only (well, mostly) attacks “deserving” targets so he can continue to purchase the Camembert he loves.
+Though mostly to avoid moving to Muswell Hill.

 KIDOLOGY is a dark, modern morality tale about the lies we tell ourselves and each other.
 Mostly, though, it sets out to answer the most pressing question of our age: What would you do to get your children into a better school?